• Skip to primary navigation

-Rich in proteins and nutrients, this super cosy and rich vegan stew with British dumplings, is perfect for the winter season.
+Rich in proteins and nutrients, this super cosy and rich vegan British dumpling stew, is perfect for the winter season.

 As many of you probably already know my husband is English and (even if he won't admit it) he absolutely adores some good British comfort food.